harris-ippp/harris-ippp.github.io/index.md

 * **Readings**:
     * Python: official documentation for [argparse](https://docs.python.org/3/library/argparse.html), [Think Python](http://proquestcombo.safaribooksonline.com.proxy.uchicago.edu/book/programming/python/9781449332006) Chapter 20 on debugging and 21 on complexity.
     * Asking for help.
 Eric Steven Raymond wrote an important (though somewhat snarky) piece on [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html#intro), to get people to respond with the answer you need.
 Thinking carefully about your question will often bring you to the answer!
 * **[Assignments](https://github.com/harris-ippp/03-sudoku/blob/master/README.md)**:  Solve Tic Tac Toe.
-Students will work in groups of up to three to implement the computer's strategy for tic tac toe.
+Students will work in pairs to implement the computer's strategy for tic tac toe.
 [Assignment description](https://github.com/harris-ippp/03-sudoku/blob/master/README.md) and [repositories](https://classroom.github.com/assignment-invitations/acb6c296950cc73142b3ba923b8a35fc).

 ## Week 5: Pandas introduction and file formats.